mohammed-hamdan-alom/Yellow-Careers/README.md

 pip3 install virtualenv
 ```

-Create a new virtual environment (make sure you are in the right directory) :
+Create a new virtual environment (make sure you are in the root directory) :
 ```
 virtualenv venv
 ```